Rick Snyder

 Richard Dale Snyder (born August 19, 1958) is an American business executive, venture capitalist, attorney, accountant, and politician who served as the 48th governor of Michigan from 2011 to 2019.
-A member of the Republican Party, Snyder previously served as the chairman of the board of Gateway from 2005 to 2007.
-He co-founded Ardesta, LLC, a venture capital firm, HealthMedia, Inc., a digital health coaching company, and is currently the co-founder and CEO of SensCy, a cybersecurity company based in Ann Arbor, Michigan.
+Snyder, who was born in Battle Creek, Michigan, began his career in business in 1982.
+He was chairman of the board of Gateway from 2005 to 2007, a co-founder of Ardesta, LLC, a venture capital firm, HealthMedia, Inc., a digital health coaching company, and is currently CEO of SensCy, a cybersecurity company based in Ann Arbor, Michigan.

+A member of the Republican Party, he won the 2010 Michigan gubernatorial election and won reelection in 2014.
+Snyder was term-limited and could not seek re-election in 2018 and was succeeded by Democrat Gretchen Whitmer.
 Snyder was considered a possible Republican Party candidate for Vice President of the United States in 2012, although ultimately Paul Ryan was selected.
-On February 3, 2014, Snyder announced his candidacy for re-election as Governor of Michigan in 2014.
-He was elected to a second term in the November 2014 vote, defeating his major challenger, Democrat Mark Schauer.
-Snyder was term-limited and could not seek re-election in 2018.
-He was succeeded on New Year's Day of 2019 by Democrat Gretchen Whitmer.

-He gained national attention during the Flint water crisis, in which he was accused of mishandling the situation that exposed 6,000 to 12,000 Flint children to lead.
-A report by the University of Michigan School of Public Health concluded Snyder "bears significant legal responsibility" for the Flint water crisis.
-On April 16, 2020, an article was published in Vice giving details of evidence of corruption, and a cover-up by Snyder, including details of how he was warned repeatedly about the dangerous effects of the decisions he had made about the water supply to the city of Flint.
-In January 2021, Snyder was among those charged for his role in the crisis.

-At the ongoing trial, Snyder pleaded not guilty to two misdemeanor charges.
-In December 2022 Genesee County Judge F. Kay Behm dismissed the charges.
+In 2014, Snyder gained national attention during the Flint water crisis, in which he was accused of mishandling the situation that exposed thousands of Flint residents to lead-contaminated water.
+A report by the University of Michigan School of Public Health concluded Snyder bore "significant legal responsibility" for the Flint water crisis.
+In 2020, an article was published in Vice detailing evidence of corruption and a cover-up by Snyder, including that he was warned repeatedly about the dangerous effects of the decisions he had made about the Flint water supply.
+In January 2021, Snyder was among those criminally charged for the crisis.
+He pled not guilty to two misdemeanor charges.
+In December 2022, Genesee County Judge F. Kay Behm dismissed the charges.

 Early life, education, and family

-Snyder was born to Dale F. and Helen Louella Snyder in Battle Creek, Michigan, where he was raised.
-His father owned a local window-cleaning company in Battle Creek, and was of paternal Dutch descent.
+Snyder was born to Dale F. and Helen Louella Snyder in Battle Creek, Calhoun County, Michigan, where he was raised.
+His father owned a local window-cleaning company in Battle Creek and was of paternal Dutch descent.
 He has an elder sister.
 When he was 16, he took a business class at Kellogg Community College on weekends.
-By his senior year at Lakeview High School in Calhoun County, Snyder had earned 23 college credits.
+By his senior year at Lakeview High School, Snyder had earned 23 college credits.

 Snyder visited the admissions office of the University of Michigan in November 1975 and spoke with the admissions director, who recommended that Snyder attend Michigan and create his own degree.
 Snyder received a Bachelor of General Studies in 1977, a Master of Business Administration in 1979, and a Juris Doctor in 1982, all from the University of Michigan.
 Snyder is also a Certified Public Accountant (CPA).
 He resides in Ann Arbor, Michigan with his wife Sue and their three children and has a vacation home near Gun Lake.
 The couple were married in 1987 at Cherry Hill Presbyterian Church in Dearborn, Michigan.
 Snyder has indicated he is a practicing Presbyterian.